telus/tds-core/src/components/Link/ButtonLink/ButtonLink.md

 A Button Link is a navigational element that styles itself as a button.
 Clicking one should navigate to a new "page".

 By default, Buttons will be displayed in the `primary` variant.
-Use primary buttons for the main call to action on a page.
+Use primary Button Links for the main call to action on a page.

 ```
 <ButtonLink href="http://www.telus.com">Find out how</ButtonLink>
 ```

-### Using Button Links

-All Button Links have the same visual appearance as [Button](#button), but are applied differently in certain contexts.
-Unlike the Button component, Button Link is more appropriate for:

-- Call to action
-- Placement atop a complex background such as an image
+### Usage criteria

+* Use Buttons Links to navigate to a new "page".
+* Aim to use only one button per page.
+* Avoid excessively long button text.
+* Make sure the button text describes an action.
+* Buttons should not be disabled.

 #### Placing Button Links on images